 Let me know in the comments below how you feel about gifts?
 Super important to you?
 Dislike gifting?
 Like people to ask what you want?
 Love surprises?
 I want to know!

+Thinking of getting a gift for me?
 I find it most meaningful when my loved ones figure out what I need or want on their own without having to ask me.
 But I also feel disappointed and weighed down if gifted something I don't want or need.
 So if you're a family or friend of mine (or a raving fan), if you know what I want or need, great!
 If you don't know, please ask!
-Or you can get me a gift card to Package Free (for the planet!), Hobby Lobby (cute stickers and décor, duh), the Container Store (need I say more?), Marshalls (so fun!), or Walmart (groceries am I right?).
+Or you can get me a gift card to a sustainable online shop (for the planet!), Hobby Lobby (cute stickers and décor, duh), the Container Store (need I say more?), Marshalls or Ross (new clothes or home goods... so fun!), or Walmart (groceries am I right?).

 Thanks for reading!